TMUniversal/LogicTableSolver/README.md

   </a>
 </p>

-> Solve Logic Tables with custom sizes and claims.
+> Solve Logic Tables with custom sizes and claims

 ## Install